 - Do you have muscle weakness or collapse when laughing or angry?

-Sleep studies are helpful to confirm the diagnosis of narcolepsy.
+Sleep studies can help confirm a diagnosis of narcolepsy.
 The polysomnography is done with an overnight in a sleep clinic.
 The multiple sleep latency test is done a few hours after the polysomnography.

-The EDS is treated with amphetamine-like stimulants like dexamphetamine, methylphenidate or modafinil.
+EDS is treated with amphetamine-like stimulants, such as dexamphetamine, methylphenidate, or modafinil.
 These drugs are first-line therapy because of their low cost, availability, and higher efficacy.

-For individuals who have EDS, poor nighttime sleep, and cataplexy, sodium oxybate is an efficacious drug for all three symptoms.
-It has minimal side effects and very little interaction with other drugs.
+Sodium oxybate can relieve EDS, poor nighttime sleep, and cataplexy.
+It has few side effects and very little interaction with other drugs.

 Here are some guidelines for good sleep hygiene:

-- Keep a consistent sleep schedule.
-Get up and go to bed at the same time every day, even on weekends or during vacations
+- Keep a consistent sleep schedule, getting up and going to bed at the same time every day, even on weekends or during vacations.

-- Set a bedtime that is early enough for you to get at least 7 hours of sleep
+- Set a bedtime that will allow at least 7 hours of sleep.

-- Make your bedroom quiet and relaxing.
-Keep the room at a comfortable, cool temperature
+- Make your bedroom quiet and relaxing, with a comfortable, cool temperature.

-- Do not eat a large meal before bedtime.
-If you are hungry at night, eat a light, healthy snack
+- Avoid large meals before bedtime.
+If you are hungry at night, eat a light, healthy snack.

 - Avoid alcohol.

-Although there is no cure for narcolepsy, with prescription medication and good lifestyle habits, individuals with narcolepsy can live healthy, normal lives.
+There is no cure for narcolepsy, but prescription medication and good lifestyle habits can help manage the condition.